-Peanut Chutney or Kadalekaayi Chutney(In Kannada) is a common accompaniment of breakfast in India.
-It’s a tasty condiment that goes very well with Idli, Dosa, uttapam, Poori, uppittu, chapatis, and rice bhaath.
+Peanut or Kadalekaayi Chutney(in Kannada) is a common breakfast accompaniment in South India-be in restaurants or at home.
+It’s made with peanuts, chilies, garlic, cumin, tamarind, black peppercorns, and cilantro and goes very well with Idli, Dosa, uttapam, Poori, uppittu, chapatis, and rice bhaath.

 Prep time: 5 minutes

 150g shelled peanuts

 2 dried red chilies

 ½ teaspoon cumin seeds

 1 green chili or to taste